Ave-Wat/UpdateAutomator/README.md

 ## How to Use
 ### Requirements
 - The files fetch_updates.py, crontab.sh, write_history.sh, and read_history.sh all have filepaths hardcoded in.
 If changing where the files are ran, will need to edit all filepaths.
+The filepaths start at the root home directory.
 - Must give [cron full-disk access](https://osxdaily.com/2020/04/27/fix-cron-permissions-macos-full-disk-access/).

 ### Execution